cap-js/incidents-app/readme.md

 # Incident Management – CAP Reference Application

-Welcome to the Incident Management reference sample application for the [SAP Cloud Applicatipon Programming Model (CAP)](https:/cap.cloud.sap).
+Welcome to the Incident Management reference sample application for the [SAP Cloud Application Programming Model (CAP)](https:/cap.cloud.sap).

 The application allows to create and process incidents on behalf of registered customers with the basic domain model is depicted below.